Orbital Migration of Interacting Stellar Mass Black Holes in Disks around Supermassive Black Holes: Introduction

+In this work, as in \citet{horn}, we prefer to work with the unsaturated torque because \cite{nelson}, \cite{baruteau_lin}, \cite{uribe2011}, and \cite{baruteau2011} find that the co-rotational torques in turbulent disks are subject to stochastic turbulent fluctuations that keep the co-rotational torque unsaturated even in locally isothermal simulations.
+The result has been corroborated by more recent simulations \citep{guilet,comins,uribe}; yet, because they could not resolve the width of the corotational region for smaller objects, saturation remains a possibility if the turbulent fluctuations are strong enough to wipe out their horseshoe turns.

-\citet{mckernan2012} drew on that work to develop a model describing a BH merger hierarchy in the AGN disk. \cite{mckernan14} explored the consequences of this model and predicted that LIGO should detect gravitational waves from a previously unconsidered population of merging overweight stellar mass black holes in AGN disks. \citet{bellovary}) explored this analogy applying the \citet{paardekooper2010} migration torque model to two steady-state analytic supermassive black hole (SMBH) accretion disk models derived by \citet{Sirko:2003aa} and \citet{thompson}. \citet{bellovary} showed that migration traps do exist in both AGN disk models.
+\citet{mckernan2012} drew on the work of \citet{lyra} and \citet{horn} to develop a model describing a BH merger hierarchy in the AGN disk. \cite{mckernan14} explored the consequences of this model and predicted that LIGO should detect gravitational waves from a previously unconsidered population of merging overweight sBH in AGN disks. \citet{bellovary} explored this analogy applying the \citet{paardekooper2010} migration torque model to two steady-state analytic supermassive black hole (SMBH) accretion disk models derived by \citet{Sirko:2003aa} and \citet{thompson}. \citet{bellovary} showed that migration traps do exist in both AGN disk models.

 Here we build on \cite{bellovary}, by using a modified version of the N-body code described by \cite{sandor} and \cite{horn} that implements several manifestations of the gravity of the gas disk around the SMBH in addition to the standard gravitational forces between particles.
-The additional effects include migration torques, a stochastic gravitational force exerted by turbulent density fluctuations in the disk, and inclination and eccentricity dampening produced by passages through the gas disk on inclined orbits.
-We take our disk parameters from the analytic AGN disk model of \cite{Sirko:2003aa}.
+The additional effects include migration torques, a stochastic gravitational force exerted by turbulent density fluctuations in the disk, and inclination and eccentricity dampening produced by passages through the gas disk on inclined orbits\.
+In order to explore the dynamical behavior of multiple interacting sBHs approaching a migration trap, we take as an example the migration rates and other disk parameters derived from the analytic AGN disk model of \cite{Sirko:2003aa}.

-Embedded sBHs will migrate towards the migration traps modeled in \cite{bellovary}, and due to this migration, sBHs on prograde orbits will encounter each other at low relative velocities.
+Embedded sBHs will migrate towards the migration traps modeled in \cite{bellovary}, and due to this migration, sBHs on prograde orbits encounter each other at low relative velocities.
 These encounters provide favorable conditions for fast sBHB formation and evolution, resulting in frequent mergers detectable by LIGO.
 Future constraints from LIGO on this merger channel (e.g. from spins or rates) will allow us to constrain AGN disk physics better than present spectroscopic modeling efforts (see \cite{mckernan18} for a discussion of which parameters can be best constrained by LIGO).